 The image below is a photograph of NGC 7803 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 7803 - Lenticular Galaxy is classified as Lenticular (S0-Aa) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 7803 - Lenticular Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 7803 - Lenticular Galaxy in Pegasus is classified as Lenticular (S0-Aa) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 7803 - Lenticular Galaxy in Pegasus in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 7803

 Celestial coordinates for the J2000 equinox of NGC 7803 are provided in the following table:

 The simplified sky charts below show the position of NGC 7803 in the sky.
 The first chart has a field of view of 60° while the second one has a field of view of 10°.